-Welcome to the Centre for Investigative Learning resource area.
+Welcome to the CFIL Global professional development resource area.
 Here you will find key information, additional education materials and industry updates so that following your course you can continue to develop your skills and increase your knowledge.

 Words are the primary way in which we relay our message our nonverbal behaviour assists in directing that message.
 However in our technically enabled times are the messages getting through.